Probabilistic Consensus on Feature Distribution for Multi-robot Systems with Markovian Exploration Dynamics: Software-In-The-Loop Results

 \section{Software-In-The-Loop Results}

 We also validate our approach in Software-In-The-Loop (SITL) simulations using Gazebo and ROS Melodic.
 We simulate the same scenario as in the numerical simulations, with the set of robots $\mathcal{A}$ consisting of two quadrotors, {\it Robot 1} and {\it Robot 2}. \Cref{fig:sitl_setup} illustrates the simulation setup.
-A video of the SITL simulations is available at \url{https://youtu.be/dRYu9EX390o}.
-The quadrotors are simulated using the Rotors \cite{furrer2016rotors} package in Gazebo, and the PX4 flight control stack \cite{meier2015px4} is implemented in SITL to execute all low-level control tasks for each quadrotor.
+Video clips of the SITL simulations are included in the overview video \url{https://youtu.be/-Z4-DZrHwSM}.
+The quadrotors are simulated using the Rotors \cite{furrer2016rotors} package in Gazebo, and the PX4 flight control stack is implemented in SITL to execute all low-level control tasks for each quadrotor.
 The discrete feature distribution that the quadrotors must reconstruct is represented by the ArUco markers on the ground plane, located at positions along the red dotted circle.
 The quadrotors fly at different altitudes (1 m and 2 m) to avoid collisions.
 This eliminates the need for obstacle detection and avoidance strategies, which are beyond the scope of this work.
 To detect the ArUco markers, each quadrotor is equipped with a simulated VGA resolution RGB camera that takes images at 30 fps and is oriented to face the ground plane.
 The image window size is heuristically adjusted to account for the difference in perspective resulting from the robots' difference in altitude.
 The quadrotors are assigned static IP addresses and exchange their feature distributions over wireless communication when they meet at the $x,y$ position of the same node (at different altitudes).
+We chose $T = 550$ s as the final time of the simulations.